 Hand Printing Techniques Explained

-Lithography is derived from the Greek word meaning to write on stone.
+Lithography is a planographic printing process and the word is derived from the Greek word meaning to write on stone.
 Aloys Senefelder invented lithography in 1798.
-Unlike most of the techniques listed below in lithography the printed and non-printed areas share the same surface.
+In lithography the printed and non-printed areas share the same surface, i.e. the plate or stone is a flat smooth surface.
 Lithography works on the principle of grease repelling water and adhering to greasy ink.
 Thus the materials that the artists uses to make their image with are "greasy" and these are the areas that will pick up the ink from the roller.
 The rest of the plate or stone surface is covered with a thin film of water, which serves to repel the ink during printing.
 In this way the drawn area of the print is what is transferred to paper.

-For many artists lithography appeals to them as it is very similar to drawing and painting as one works with pencils and brushes.
-These look and feel the same but are prepared specifically for lithography.
+For many artists lithography appeals to them as it is very similar to drawing and painting because the artist is able to work with pencils and brushes.
+Lithography crayons look and feel the same as regular pencils but are prepared specifically for lithography.
 The artist works directly onto the grained limestone, grained film or aluminium plate.
 Various abrasives are used in the graining process so that a variety of either smooth or rougher surfaces can be worked on depending on the preferences of the artist concerned.

 Each colour used on a lithograph requires a separate plate or stone to be used and the artist has to make the colour separations themselves.
-The complicated technical nature of lithography takes time and knowledge to do effectively and usually requires that the artist collaborates with a skilled masterprinter.
-At The Artists’ Press we focus on lithography and have two Tamarind trained Master Printers in the studio working in collaboration with artists and edition printing.
+The complicated technical nature of lithography takes time and knowledge to do effectively and usually requires that the artist collaborates with a skilled master printer.
+At The Artists’ Press we focus on lithography and have a Tamarind trained Master Printer in the studio working in collaboration with artists.

 To see work by artists who excel in what lithography has to offer as a technique take a look at: